labinternet17T1/FGCexam17Sol/README.md

 ## Exam completion
 In order to fulfill the exam you'll need to go through 6 different TODOs your'll find in the code.
-There is an extra TODO (the 7th) that may give you an extra point if done.
+There is an extra TODO (the 7th) that will give you an extra point if done.
 See that each TODO has an explanation of what you need to do and a list of clues (titled "HINT")

 Usually each TODO involves very few lines of code